openharmony/docs/en/application-dev/reference/apis/js-apis-sms.md

 ## ISendShortMessageCallback<a name=ISendShortMessageCallback></a>

-Provides the callback for the SMS message delivery report.
+Provides the callback for the SMS message sending result.
 It consists of three parts: SMS message sending result, URI for storing the sent SMS message, and whether the SMS message is the last part of a long SMS message.

+**System capability**: SystemCapability.Telephony.SmsMms

 | Name| Type| Mandatory| Description|
 | ---------- | ------------------------------- | ---- | ------------------------------------------------------------ |